 What is lifestyling I hear you say?
 Is it a way of living life in a certain way or style?
-Do I like the hippy flowery look to my clothes or home, or am I a minimalist person who likes clean lines and simple taste?
+Do I like the hippy flowery look, or am I a minimalist person who likes clean lines and simple taste?

-Well, none of these actually – it relates to an investment process which is normally in association with a personal pension.
-In the old days (I am quite old so I am allowed to say this), people would have a pension and when they got to retirement age at maybe 60 or 65, they would retire and take an income from their pension pot which was normally in the form of an annuity or guaranteed income.
+Well, none of these actually – it relates to an investment process which is normally linked to a personal pension.
+In the old days people would have a pension and when they got to retirement age at maybe 60 or 65, they would retire and take an income from their pension pot which was normally in the form of an annuity or guaranteed income.

 Now as you approach this day of financial freedom or retirement, you would not want anything to go badly wrong in the markets especially if you were going to buy an annuity.
 This is because this pot which you have built up over many years was there to buy your annuity to provide an income for the whole of your life.
 So many advisers often recommend that as a client approaches retirement, they should lower the risk of their portfolio to protect the capital amount that they have achieved.